akashshyamdev/react-dynamic-input-form/README.md

 # Run the project
 $ npm

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in <http://localhost:8080>
 ```

 ## :memo: License